 ZipRecruiter has teamed up with iconic businessman and famous “Shark” to create the podcast, Rise and Grind with Daymond John, a show that gives listeners deep insights into the most daring entrepreneurs and entertainers shaping the world today.
 In each episode, the host gives a short interview with the COO of ZipRecruiter on a variety of different topics, from hiring practices to work management tips.
 You can listen and subscribe to Rise and Grind with Daymond John on Apple Podcasts and Stitcher.

-Three episodes we like from Rise and Grind with Daymond John:
+Two episodes we like from Rise and Grind with Daymond John:

 Back in February of 2018, McDonald’s piqued the interest of listeners by producing a branded podcast called, The Sauce, a production of Studio@Gizmodo and Onion Labs.
 The four-episode series chronicles the highs and lows of the McDonald’s coveted – and infamous – Szechuan Sauce.
 You can listen and subscribe to The Sauce on Apple Podcasts and Podtail.